DaltonSW/1BRC/Go/README.md

 ## 5th implementation - 51.492s

 lol I realized I had the const MBs but it wasn't multiplied, I'm a fool.
 Did this run wiht 32MB buffer for a slight improvement.

+## 6th implementation - 36.669s

+First attempt just had me increase the buffer size to 1000MB.
+Instantly got a crash, so reverted that.
+Decided to profile again, and saw a mess of concurrency lockin attempts.

+Commented out the RLock/RUnlock for the Handler's city access, and that alone managed to drop the time down this much.
+While I don't have the expected min/max to compare, all of the averages were correct.
+I have to reasonably assume that it calculated min/max correctly if it was able to average correctly.
+(Hopefully that assumption won't be foiled by me having done something stupid...)